scalaquest/PPS-19-ScalaQuest/reports/sprints-historical-overview.md

 - [(Issue) Deepen Prolog engine, parser and lexer components](https://github.com/scalaquest/PPS-19-ScalaQuest/issues/6)
 - [(Issue) Improve Scaladoc format rules](https://github.com/scalaquest/PPS-19-ScalaQuest/issues/29)

-## Sprint 4 (17th January - 24th January)
+## Sprint 4 (17th January - 23rd January)

 In this Sprint we closed the base structure tasks of the previous Sprint, and we continued working divided in teams: we finished Model's ScalaDoc and refactoring, and started a re-organization of the `ItemRef` concept, as an `AST.
-Additionally, we started some minor tasks, as an automation structure for the report, and CI optimization,
+Additionally, we started some minor tasks, as an automation structure for the report, and CI optimization.

 Useful links: